kaslr/empty_read-poison_null_byte/README.md

 ## OFF-BY-ONE ERRORS: _THE POISON NULL BYTE_

 Until two days ago, I was confident in my ability to tackle any heap challenge.
 Having successfully completed every heap challenge on [Flagyard](https://flagyard.com), I believed it couldnʼt get any tougher.
-However, I was proven wrong when my friend, ___stdcall_, sent me a pwn with a vulnerability that led me down a rabbit hole of research.
+However, I was proven wrong when my friend, _0x1337_, sent me a pwn with a vulnerability that led me down a rabbit hole of research.

 In this detailed write-up, Iʼll explain how I abused a null byte overflow to achieve arbitrary code execution.